-While donor funding for HIV programs has increased rapidly over the past decade, the increase has raised some questions about whether other health services in the recipient-country health systems have been diminished or strengthened as a result.
+Donor funding for HIV programs has increased rapidly over the past decade, raising questions about whether other health services in recipient-country health systems are being reduced or strengthened overall.

-by Grépin suggests that international HIV-focused donors should be more attentive to domestic resource constraints in recipient countries, such as limited numbers of health workers.
-Grépin also argues that donors should integrate more fully with existing health systems, and should address these constraints up front to limit possible negative effects on the delivery of other health services.
+The mixed results found by Grépin – the curbing of some non-HIV health services and the boosting of others – suggest that international HIV-focused donors should be more attentive to domestic resource constraints in recipient countries, such as limited numbers of health workers.
+In addition, Grépin writes, donors should integrate more fully with existing health systems, and should address these constraints up front to limit possible negative effects on the delivery of other health services.

 To see the full article or interview its author, please contact the NYU press contact listed with this release.